Michael O'Halloran (British politician)

 He was a strong opponent of the legalisation of abortion.
 His office was invaded by activists in 1977, and he claims that he was punched to the ground and kicked, and was only revived when the police arrived.
-During the same year, when the Labour Government's parliamentary majority was under threat, he threatened to resign unless the far-left in his constituency party were brought under control.
+During the same year, when the Labour Government's parliamentary majority was under threat, he threatened to resign unless the left wing in his constituency party was brought under control.

 Following pressure from the left in his local party, O'Halloran was among the Labour MPs who defected to the newly founded Social Democratic Party (SDP) in 1981.
 However, in 1983, the SDP chose John Grant, the MP for Islington Central (which was being abolished in boundary changes), to be their official candidate in Islington North.
 O'Halloran left the SDP to stand as an Independent Labour candidate at the 1983 general election.
 The official Labour Party candidate and future leader, Jeremy Corbyn won the seat; whilst O'Halloran came in fourth place with 11% of the vote.
 Grant finished in third place with 22% of the vote.

 O'Halloran retired to County Wexford with his wife, and lived there until his death aged 66.